European Institute for Health Records

 The European Institute for Health Records or EuroRec Institute is a non-profit organization founded in 2002 as part of the ProRec initiative.
 On 13 May 2003, the institute was established as a non-profit organization under French law.
 Current President of EuroRec is Prof. Dipak Kalra.
 The institute is involved in the promotion of high quality Electronic Health Record systems in the European Union.
 One of the main missions of the institute is to support, as the European authorised certification body, EHRs certification development, testing and assessment by defining functional and other criteria.

-The objectives of the institute are: